Mondego/oreo/README.md

  and other which consumes this candidates and predicts whether they are clone pairs or not.
  To run Oreo, we need to tell Oreo where these candidates will be generated.
  ```
- now change the directory to Oreo's root directory, that is to oreo/
+ now change the directory to Oreo's root directory, and then too clone-detector.
+That is to oreo/clone-detector/
  open the file sourcerercc.properties.
  ```
  (we reused a lot of code from SourcererCC to make Oreo, and hence the name sourcerercc.properties.)